 Students can live in their dorm room until departing for the group flight at the end of their program (i.e., the day after the last day of classes).
 UEA will allow students to stay up to an additional four days in their dorm room, but UEA will charge a per day rental fee for those extra days.
 In 2010-2011, it was £13.62 per day.
 Dickinson will only cover the cost of up to four additional days if you have a DOCUMENTED academic course work requirement that you have shown to the Resident Director for which you need to stay later than the group flight departure date.
 You must arrange this through the accommodation office in consultation with the Resident Director to sort out the billing.
 Dickinson will NOT pay your per diem board for these extra days.

 All year students can live in their dorm room and keep all their things in their room over the Christmas and Easter vacation periods.
-Spring only students may also keep their things in the dorm rooms over Easter Break.

 Food and Shopping: